pixty/console/rapi/README.md

 	// The ping returns pong and URI of the ping, how we see it. a.ge.GET("/ping", a.h_GET_ping)

+	// Create new secured session JSON {"login": "user", "password": "abc"} is exepected a.ge.POST("/sessions", a.h_POST_sessions)

+	// Delete session by its sessionId
+	a.ge.DELETE("/sessions/:sessId", a.h_DELETE_sessions_sessId)

 	// Returns a composite object which contains list of persons(different faces) seen
 	// from a time (or last seen) sorted in descending order.
 Every object in the list
 	// is a Person JSON, which has references to list of faces of the person,